SorathF/Cyclistic-bike-share-Analysis/README.md

 •	Host cycling events in summer and promote them on social media, using relevant hashtags.
 Share visually appealing content on social media.
 Collaborate with a cafe to offer refreshments.

-•	Highlight case studies of customers using rides in their daily lives.
+•	Highlight case studies of customers using rides in their daily lives on social media.